Creating and Updating KPIs

 - Click Data from the left navigation.

-- Click on a KPI's title to open its details card.
+- Click the KPI's title to open its details card.

 - Click Save.